csail-csg/riscy-OOO/README.md

 ## Performance Counter

-To colloect performance data, we have deployed many performance counters in the processor design, and these counters can be queried by host software (see `$RISCY_HOME/procs/cpp/PerfStats.h`).
+To collect performance data, we have deployed many performance counters in the processor design, and these counters can be queried by host software (see `$RISCY_HOME/procs/cpp/PerfStats.h`).
 In addition, we added two custom user-level CSRs: the `stats` CSR (address `0x801`) and the `terminate` CSR (address `0x800`).
 The `stats` CSR controls whether performance counters will be incremented, and the change made to the `stats` CSR by one core will be propagated to all other cores in a few cycles.
 Any write to the `terminate` CSR done by any core will shutdown the processor, and send a message to the host software.